-- This document attempts to capture my beliefs about the universe.
+- It's purpose is to capture my beliefs about the universe.

 - This document is incomplete and out of date.

 - Some of these beliefs will be proven wrong.

 - I’m open to changing my mind at any time about any belief by evidence, persuasion, whimsy, or chance.

-- I believe beliefs can be categorized into four types: beliefs about beliefs (metabeliefs), beliefs about perceptions (how reality seems to be), beliefs about the meaning of reality (opinions about how myself and others should approach life), and beliefs about the future (predictions about how things will be in the future).
+- I believe beliefs are best categorized into four types: beliefs about beliefs (metabeliefs), beliefs about perceptions (how reality seems to be), beliefs about the meaning of reality (opinions about how myself and others should approach life), and beliefs about the future (predictions about how things will be in the future).

 Type 2: Perceptions

 How reality seems to be.
-2A is about how my mind seems to work, 2B is about my take on spirituality, and 2C is about how I think the external world is based on the information I have.
+2A is about how my mind and senses seem to work, 2B is about my take on spirituality, and 2C is about how I think the external world is based on the information I have.

 Personal mental and physical abilities, constraints, and biases.

-- Perception and sensation is the awareness of things changing.
+- Perception/sensation is the awareness of things changing.
 We can't perceive or sense things that aren't changing.

 - Free will is mostly an illusion, but a nice one to keep.

 - Pure altruism is an illusion.

-- We are all building an incomplete model of the universe in our heads and usually operate under the assumption that it's the real universe (it’s just easier that way).
+- We are all building an incomplete model of the universe in our heads and usually operate under the assumption that this model is the real universe (it’s just easier that way).

 - Our mental model of the universe evolved so we could better predict and act on long-term threats and opportunities.

 - Consciousness is the sensation of our mental model of the universe constantly changing itself to integrate new information.

 - Consciousness evolved to allow our mental model of the universe to examine, repair, and improve itself.